boidolr/pre-commit-text/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 ================

+Scripts that can work as `git` hooks to modify (text) files.
+These scripts can be called directly or with the provided configuration for the [pre-commit](https://github.com/pre-commit/pre-commit) framework.
-Git hooks to modify (text) files for use with the [pre-commit](https://github.com/pre-commit/pre-commit) framework.
-For details see the list of available hooks below.
+For details see below.

 ## Using pre-commit-text with pre-commit